Welcome to the 2022-2023 school year here at Sunrise Elementary.

 A student’s failure to respond to the attempts by the teacher and parents to change or correct misconduct will result in a discipline referral being written and the student sent to the Dean’s office.
 Sunrise will follow the Marion County Code of Student Conduct for Elementary Schools when a child is sent to the office for disciplinary reasons.

-NO TOLERANCE BEHAVIORS
+NO TOLERANCE BEHAVIORS result in an immediate referral

 - Blatant disrespect